bcgov/GDX-Analytics/README.md

 ## GDX Analytics

-This is for the Government of British Columbia’s instance of Snowplow tracking.
-Snowplow is a Cloud-native web, mobile and event analytics, running on AWS (RedShift).
+This block represents an instance of Government of British Columbia’svSnowplow tracking which identifies and tracks the way users engage with the website or application.

 ## Features

-Identifies and tracks the way your users engage with your website or application.
+Snowplow is a Cloud-native web, mobile and event analytics that runs on AWS (RedShift).

 ## Project Status

-Currently this project is still in development.
+This project is currently in development mode.
+The GDX analytics team will contribute to the content of this project as a resource.

 ## Contents by Directory: